 The funeral took place on Friday, 21st November, at the Edgware Parish Church, and was attended by a large number of friends.

-Kettners Restaurant has no music and is not luxurious . . . but the Food and Wine are superb.
+Kettners Restaurant has no music and is not luxurious . . . but the Food and Wine are wanted, because he has a chance to present the case all over again.